Frequently asked questions about concessionary bus passes

 In London, you can use your card on buses but not on the Underground Train services.
-If you card does not scan the driver should accept it providing that date, photograph is valid.
-If you have any problems using your card , it will be necessary for you to contact the bus company direct.
+If your card does not scan the driver should accept it providing that it's in date and the photograph is valid.
+If you have any problems using your card, it will be necessary for you to contact the bus company directly.
 We would suggest you keep your bus ticket as it may have information on it such as the bus journey, driver number, time etc which will help them investigate this matter for you.

 Can I use my bus pass on National Express Services?

 No, your bus pass cannot be used on National Express services.

 Can I use my pass for train journeys?

 GCC understand there was a discount being offered for some local train travel.
 However, GCC has not been involved in this.
 For further information contact: The National Rail enquiries telephone number is 08457 484950.

 I have applied for my new bus pass, what should I do with my current pass?

 You should continue to use your current pass, but then cut it up once your new pass arrives.